Mohammadbinshahid/Team4_Capstone_Project/README.md

   * **Tasks**:
     * Created the GitHub repository and branches;
     * Performed an exploratory data analysis on the flight dataset and exported charts;
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modified the client-side code;
+    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
     * Contributed to crafting the presentation;
 * **[Rowan Backhouse](https://github.com/roborowanb)**:
   * **Role**: Exploratory Data Analyst, Machine Learning Engineer, UX/UI Designer, Presenter